Classes, Activities & Announcements

 The Eatonton-Putnam Arts Foundation, EPAF, is bringing back a favorite event…the annual Oyster Roast!
 Tickets will be $75 each.
 Location and Entertainment TBA.
 Check back for Ticket Information.

 PAPA Presents "In-Laws, Outlaws, and Other People (That Should Be Shot)" by Steve Franco

 November 14, 15, 21, 22 November 16 8:00 PM & 3:00 PM Matinee on November 16

 It is 6pm and the Douglas family is busily preparing to be invaded by their quirky relatives for their annual Christmas Eve dinner.
 After robbing a neighborhood liquor store, high strung and irritable Tony, and his dim-witted side-kick Vinny, find themselves in need of a place to briefly hide out.
 Using a ruse to gain entrance into the Douglas home, they suddenly find themselves in charge of an ever-growing list of family members that they are forced to hold hostage.
 This is a holiday comedy you don't want to miss.
 Check back soon for Ticket Information.

-Sesquicentennial of Sherman's March to the Sea: Song of the South Picture Show
+Sesquicentennial of Sherman's March to the Sea: The Adventures of Br’er Rabbit

 Sunday, November 23 3:00 PM